-NAME AGE POSITION

-J. Ernest Talley 65 Chairman of the Board of Directors and Chief Executive Officer
+J. Ernest Talley

-Mark E. Speese 42 Vice Chairman of the Board of Directors

-L. Dowell Arnette 52 President

-Dana F. Goble 34 Executive Vice President and Chief Operating Officer

-Robert D. Davis 28 Senior Vice President Finance, Chief Financial Officer and Treasurer

-Bradley W. Denison 39 Senior Vice President General Counsel

-Mitchell E. Fadel 42 President and Chief Executive Officer of ColorTyme, Inc.

-Anthony M. Doll 31 Senior Vice President

-C. Edward Ford, III 33 Senior Vice President

-John H. Whitehead 50 Senior Vice President

-David A. Kraemer 38 Senior Vice President

-William C. Nutt 43 Senior Vice President

-Timothy J. Stough 44 Senior Vice President

-Mark S. Connelly 37 Senior Vice President

-David M. Glasgow 31 Corporate Secretary

-J. Ernest Talley Mr. Talley has served as Chairman of the Board of Directors of Rent-A-Center since May 1989 and Chief Executive Officer since November 1994.
+Mr. Talley has served as Chairman of our Board since May 1989 and Chief Executive Officer since November 1994.
 Mr. Talley operated a rent-to-own business from 1963 to 1974 in Wichita, Kansas, which he sold to Remco (later acquired by Thorn Americas and acquired by us as part of the Thorn Americas acquisition) in 1974.
 From 1974 to 1988, he was involved in the commercial real estate business in Dallas, Texas.
-Mr. Talley co-founded Talley Lease to Own, Inc. with his son, Michael C. Talley, in 1987 and served as a director and Chief Executive Officer of that company from
+Mr. Talley co-founded Talley Lease to Own, with his son, Michael C. Talley, in 1987 and served as a director and Chief Executive Officer of that company from 1988 until its merger with us on January 1, 1995.